 There ae two ways that you can use GParted – as an application within Linux or as a LiveCD (GParted is also included in the Ubuntu LiveCD).
 By using it as an application within Linux, you can use it to resize or format a second partition or USB drive.
 You won’t be able to modify the base partition though.

 In this tutorial, we will demonstrate how to use the GParted Lived CD to resize your existing partition and create two other partitions of different file formats.

 Important: Before you proceed, please backup all your important documents.
 Meddling with hard drive partition is not safe and it could potentially destroy all the data in the hard disk.
-If you need help on backing up your system, here are some articles that you can reference to:

 1) Download the latest stable of version GParted iso here.
 Burn the iso image in a CD.

 2) Insert in your newly created LiveCD and boot up your computer into GParted (You will have to configure your computer to boot from CD).